 David and I have been self-employed most of our adult lives.
 David as a musician and I ran one of the first internet design companies in Nashville, Tennessee back in the early 90s.
 Then ten years ago, after our kids left home, we embarked on a new occupation together as travel bloggers and authors.

 Through it all we managed to raise and put three children through college, pay off two mortgages, buy and sell countless cars, and travel to over fifty countries around the world.
-So we know first-hand that there can be challenges that come with being your own boss.
-Everything from health insurance to buying equipment and supplies to finding a work space is your responsibility.
+As you explore the various funding options available for self-employed businesses, it’s important to establish a solid legal structure, such as an LLC, to provide added protection and credibility for your growing venture.

 You must learn to wear many hats because you will need to serve as your own accountant, sales person, designer, business manager, travel agent, equipment technician, personal assistant, chauffeur, and chief finance officer, all while doing the job you originally set out to accomplish.